-Join Richard Harrington for an in-depth discussion in this video Using Live View, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Using Live View, part of Learning the Canon 6D.

 …Shooting with LiveView let's you see a preview of the image on the back…LCD panel.…LiveView is useful if you need to step out from behind the camera and…interact with your subject.…It can also be more comfortable if you're shooting using a short tripod or…the camera's being held overhead or low to the ground.…Keep in mind though, there are a few drawbacks.…The biggest is that LiveView will quickly eat up your batteries.…Running the LCD panel uses a lot of power.…So if you know you're going to be heading into a situation that requires a lot of…LiveView shooting or for example, you plan on shooting a lot of video,…which also uses LiveView, consider investing in some extra batteries.…